gjbex/training-material/Python/Numba/README.md

     use of numba.
 1. `Julia`: Julia set code implementation comparing a pure Python implementation with numba JIT and eager JIT.
+1. `Primes`: code to compute the first n prime numbers comparing a pure Python implementation with numba JIT and eager JIT.